 It would be best if you also offered them a variety of vegetables such as:

-Betta fish love to eat, and they will often beg for food even when they are not hungry.
+Although betta fish can go without food for quite some time, they do love to eat, and they will often beg for food even when they are not hungry.
 You should only feed them whatever they can consume in two minutes, twice a day.

 Overfeeding your betta fish can lead to health problems such as swim bladder disease and obesity, so it is essential to stick to this feeding schedule.